afroozeh/afroozeh.github.io/publications.md

 ## Publications

-##### 2015

 - Ali Afroozeh and Anastasia Izmaylova. **One Parser to Rule Them All**.
-In Proceedings of the 2015 ACM International Symposium on New Ideas, New Paradigms, and Reflections on Programming & Software, Onward!'15, ACM, pp 193-212.
+In Proceedings of the 2015 ACM International Symposium on New Ideas, New Paradigms, and Reflections on Programming & Software, Onward!'15, pages 193-212.
+ACM, 2015.

 <div>
 <ul id="navlist">